Fxhdeveloper/NN---Gradient-Descent---Regression/README.md

 # NN---Gradient-Descent---Regression using Pytorch
-Part of the Deep Learning with Pytorch course at Udacity
+Coding exercise from the Deep Learning with Pytorch course at Udacity